-SMOKING
+SMOKING AND VAPING

-The Governing Body has complied with the national policy in making the school and its grounds a NO SMOKING ZONE.
-This includes the use of e-cigarettes.
+The Governing Body has complied with the national policy in making the school and its grounds a NO SMOKING OR VAPING ZONE.
+This includes smoking or vaping outside of the school gate.
 Parents are asked to comply with this request.